 Some letters have more than one sound so the pronunciation is different depending on the vowels next to them.
 That doesn’t happen very often and once you know the letters that have this “issue” you will be able to pronounce any word.
 For instance, the Spanish "C" and "G" have two sounds each whereas the Spanish "H" doesn't have any sound at all.
 However, take also into account that the Spanish “C” before the vowels “e” and “i” can also be pronounced as an /s/ in some parts of Spain and in South-America.

 How to pronounce Spanish G

 I hope that you have enjoyed this post!
 Feel free to post a comment.

-I'm a Spanish and English philologist specialised in teaching Spanish as a Foreign Language (ELE) as I love sharing my language, my culture and a particular vision of the world with people from around the globe, getting to know more about the world itself through them and languages.
+I'm a Spanish and English philologist specialised in Spanish linguistics and in teaching Spanish as a Foreign Language (ELE) as I love sharing my language, my culture and a particular vision of the world with people from around the globe, getting to know more about the world itself through them and languages.